FLIGHT OF THE PHOENIX (2004)

 fairness, he’s the key to everyone’s survival.

-and at one point in the film where he commits a seemingly foul and vile
+one point in the film where he commits a seemingly foul and vile act, upon

-act, upon close scrutiny he was right in his actions, even while the
+close scrutiny he was right in his actions, even while the script pains to

 Basically, the characters, more or less, behave the way the story